pypa/pipenv/docs/dev/contributing.rst

   pipenv install --dev

-This will install the repo version of Pipenv and then install the development dependencies.
+This will install the repository version of Pipenv and then install the development dependencies.
 Once that has completed, you can start developing.

-The repo version of Pipenv must be installed over other global versions to resolve conflicts with the ``pipenv`` folder being implicitly added to ``sys.path``.
+The repository version of Pipenv must be installed over other global versions to resolve conflicts with the ``pipenv`` folder being implicitly added to ``sys.path``.
 See `pypa/pipenv#2557`_ for more details.